nathnp/Nathans-site/content/msg/index.md

 	<li>
 		The potential participant has been skiing before.
 As it is the Master Ski Game, complete beginners are not eligible.
-It is to be noted that, while a contestant is eligible after his first skiing trip, it is suggested that a potential participant complete his first skiing season before participating.
+It is to be noted that, while a contestant is eligible after his first skiing trip, it is suggested that a potential participant complete one skiing season before participating.
 	</li>
 	<br>